MatAtBread/nodent/README.md

 	mapped = await map([asyncFn("abc"),asyncFn2("def")]) ;

-	/* All done - mapped is an new array containing the async-return of the first function (at index [0]) and the async-return of the second funcrion (at index [1]).
-There is no programmatic limit to the number of async functions that can be passed in the array.
-Note that the functions have no useful parameters (use a closure or wrap the function if necessary).
-The order of execution is not guaranteed (as with all calls to map), but the completion routine will only be called when all async functions have finished either via a return or exception. */
+	/* All done - mapped is an new array containing the async-returns */

 Example: execute arbitrary labelled async functions in parallel and return when they are all complete